 ---|---|

-useQuery | React Hook which, when executed, queries the server using the GraphQL API and returns what was requested in the query variables. |
+useQuery | React hook which, when executed, queries the server using the GraphQL API and returns what was requested in the query variables. |

-useMutation | React Hook which returns a function that, when executed, communicates with the server from the GraphQL API in order to send updates and overwrite data. |
+useMutation | React hook, which returns a function that, when executed, communicates with the server from the GraphQL API to send updates and overwrite data. |

 The useQuery